Bulldog Club of America’s Ambassador for Health Awards Program

 - Hips/Elbow Dysplasia – Dogs must be 24 months of age or older at the time of the radiography.

-The Bulldog that is applying for the Ambassador for Health award must be owned or co-owned by a BCA member in good standing.
-It is not necessary to be a BCA member at the time the tests were performed.
+To be eligible for the Ambassador for Health award program each Bulldog must be owned or co-owned by a BCA member in good standing at the time of application.
+It is not necessary that they be owned by a BCA member at the time the tests were performed.

 Each eligible Bulldog will be awarded a certificate suitable for framing which indicates the level of achievement and details the health certifications the dog has successfully completed.